greenelab/ben_heil_dissertation/manuscript.md

 In chapter **X**, we dive into one such shortcoming, by demonstrating differences in article PageRanks between fields.
 There we argue that normalizing out field-specific differences obscures useful signal, and propose new directions of research for future citation metrics.

-## Reproducibility intro

-### What is computational reproducibility

-Reproducibility is a topic often discussed in scientific circles, and it means different things to different people [@doi:10.1190/1.1822162; @doi:10.1373/clinchem.2017.279984; @doi:10.1126/scitranslmed.aaf5027; @doi:10.1101/066803; @doi:10.3389/fninf.2017.00076; @doi:10.1109/MCSE.2009.15].
-For the sake of clarity, we'll operate from Stodden et al's definition "the ability to recreate computational results from the data and code used by the original researcher" (http://stodden.net/icerm_report.pdf).
-We would like to add one caveat though.
-The language surrounding reproducibility is often binary, as in "reproducible research" or "an irreproducible paper".
-In reality, reproducibility falls on a sliding scale based on how long it takes a scientist to reproduce a work.
-For poorly specified work, it could take forever as the conditions that allowed the research will never happen again.
-For extremely high quality research, it could take a scientist only seconds of their time to press the "run" button on the original authors' code and get the same results.

-### Why does it matter?
-Now that we've defined what reproducibility is, we can discuss why it matters.
-In her book "Why Trust Science?", Naomi Oreskes argues the answer to the eponymous question is that the process of coming to a consensus is what makes science trustworthy [@isbn:9780691179001].
-In a world where all papers take forever to reproduce, it would be challenging to come to the consensus required to do trustworthy science.

-Another way of viewing the scientific method is the Popperian idea of falsifiable theories [@isbn:0415278449].
-Theories are constructed from evidence and from reproduction of the same findings about the world.
-If a theory can't be reproduced, then it can't be supported or proven false, and isn't science under Popper's definition [@doi:10.1109/MS.2018.2883805].

-Those points are fairly philisophical though.
-If you're looking for a discussion of concrete impacts of failures in computational reproducibility, we recommend Ivie and Thain's review paper [@doi:10.1145/3186266].
-They point out that in the biological domain preclinical drug development studies could be replicated in only 10-25% of cases [@doi:10.1038/483531a; @doi:10.1038/nrd3439-c1].
-Similarly, only about 50% of ACM papers were able to be built from their source code (http://repeatability.cs.arizona.edu/v2/RepeatabilityTR.pdf)
-In general, lack of reproducibility could cause a lack of trust in science [@doi:10.1177/1745691612465253]

-Reproducibility isn't all about preventing bad things from happening though.
-Having code that is easy to run helps verify that code is bug-free, and makes it easier for the original author to run in the future.
-It also allows remixing research code, leading to greater accessibility of scientific research.
-Because the authors working on latent diffusion models for image synthesis made their code available, others quickly created an optimized version allowing those without a powerful GPU to run it [@arxiv:2112.10752; https://github.com/CompVis/stable-diffusion; https://github.com/basujindal/stable-diffusion/]

-### What can be done?

-Document well, write code for ease of executability, and make code deterministic [@doi:10.1098/rsta.2020.0069]

-Maybe we should create a central repository of data and code used in research like we have a repository for articles in PubMed Central [@doi:10.1126/science.1213847].
-The field of machine learning has something similar in Papers with Code (https://paperswithcode.com/), a website where you can browse only the machine learning preprints and papers that have associated code.

-Executable papers (CITE distil.pub, ELife)

-In chapter X, we give our own recommendations for ways to make machine learning research in the life sciences reproducible.

 ## References {.page_break_before}